 - Strength, interdisciplinarity, and commitment by the mentoring team

 - Department commitment to candidate both during and beyond the BIRCWH appointment

 - Supportive environment and adequate facilities

 BIRCWH program application instructions

-Complete the following and upload the application materials in the order listed, as a single pdf document titled “yourlastnameBIRCWHApp,” along with the completed online form.
+Complete the online application form and upload materials in the order listed as a single pdf document titled “yourlastnameBIRCWHApp”

-Application materials must be formatted as standard (8.5-inch by 11-inch) pages with no less than half-inch margins; 11 point font.
-The application is limited to 10 pages; requirements 5-11 are not included in the page limit.
+- Application is limited to 10 pages; however, requirements 5-12 are not included in the page limit.

 - Candidate Statement (2 pages): brief statement on training, qualifications and goals relating to women’s health and/or sex and gender differences research

 - Individual Development Plan (2 pages): description of professional milestones and projected activities to progress towards these goals (contact program staff for IDP template if needed)

 - Research Plan (4 pages): proposed research project, timeline and preliminary budget justification